Isla Veyra had always wanted life to make sense.

 The only other person who ever believed her was Lila.
 Always Lila.

-School gave Isla an escape.
-Facts and charts.
-Answers that lined up neatly.
+School gave Isla an escape hatch.
+Facts, charts, equations, answers that lined up neatly.
 Where the world felt messy, science was steady.
-She wasn’t the fastest in class, but she was relentless—late nights bent over textbooks, stubbornly pushing until the knowledge stuck.
+She wasn’t the fastest in class, but she was relentless: late nights bent over textbooks, flashcards fanned out like a tarot spread, stubbornly pushing until the knowledge stuck.
 Where other kids chased fun, she chased clarity.

 That drive carried her into medicine.
-The ER was chaos, but it was a kind she could control.
-Symptoms, diagnoses, steps to follow.
+The ER was chaos, but it was the kind she could measure.
+Symptoms, diagnoses, step-by-step protocols.
 People came in broken, and she put them back together.
-She could measure that.
-Trust it.
+She could trust that process.
 Unlike the hum that haunted the edges of her life.

 But tonight, the moment she stepped outside, it hit her.